top of page

 Location: Leelanau County, Michigan

-Edition Number: 10
+Collector’s Edition of 10

 Dimensions: 16" x 24"

-As sublimely beautiful as the landscape is, these were subsistence farms that required residents to augment their income through logging, black smithing, construction and the trade of goods and services.
+As sublimely beautiful as the landscape is, these were subsistence farms that required residents to augment their income through logging, blacksmithing, construction and the trade of goods and services.

 Most striking was the rolling sweep of the land, dunes once heavily forested, now carpeted in foxtail grass.
 West winds rising off the lake, over the bluffs, carrying with them the susurrating rhythm of water lapping the shore, continuing on in mirrored ripples across the grass meadows in early spring hues of lime and forest green, dissolving in and out of one another with each gust of wind.